 Daytona Beach Transportation

-Driving to the Daytona Beach area is easy, as two of the state's major interstates intersect here - Interstate 95, which runs north and south and Interstate 4, which comes in from the west.
-Other major roads leading into the area include U.S. Highway 1; U.S. Highway 92; State Road 40, which connects to Interstate 75; and Highway A1A which runs along the beautiful Atlantic coastline.
+Driving to the Daytona Beach area is easy, as two of the state's major interstates intersect here - Interstate 95, which runs north and south, and Interstate 4, which comes from the west.
+Other major roads leading into the area include U.S. Highway 1, U.S. Highway 92, State Road 40, which connects to Interstate 75, and Highway A1A, which runs along the beautiful Atlantic coastline.

 Fort Lauderdale/Miami to Daytona Beach